Neymar in line for PSG return versus Monaco

-Neymar could be in line to make his Paris Saint-Germain return against Monaco on Sunday, says head coach Thomas Tuchel.

-The Brazil superstar has not played competitively since damaging a metatarsal in a Coupe de France win over Strasbourg on January 23.
+The Brazil superstar has not played competitively since damaging a metatarsal in a Coupe de France win over Strasbourg on 24 January (NZST).

 Neymar, who has 13 goals in as many Ligue 1 outings this term, returned to training earlier this month but has not yet been fit enough to feature.